EPShowcase/ReactJS/README.md

 ### Components

-Most of the generic layout is built in `/src/App.js` just as found in the original Create-React-App.
+Most of the generic layout is built in `/src/App.js`.
 The key thing to notice here is that we have included our one and only component to that file: namely `<CounterComponent />` which has been imported from our `/src/components` folder.
 I recommend you keep all of your components there unless you feel need to move them elsewhere.

 ### The Redux Store